 Jim and Joy Coursey

 Jim and Joy Coursey have served in Marble Falls as pastors since 2009.
-Eventually recognizing the need for a “different kind of church”, Mosaic started in a home and while we currently meet in a restaurant, it still has that "home" feel.
+Eventually recognizing the need for a “different kind of church”, Mosaic started in a home, then in a restaurant, and now we have our own place...but it still has that "home" feel.

-Jim and Joy both work full time for local businesses and have three girls who are presently in the Marble Falls school system.
+Jim and Joy both work full time for local businesses and have a daughter who is living in Edmund, Oklahoma, another daughter at Texas Tech, and one presently in the Marble Falls school system.